Official pledges US help for Haiti on migration, stability

 “The challenges on the migration front are very significant,” the administration official said.
 “These are very tough decisions.”

+Foote, who has called the large-scale deportations “inhumane,” said in a U.S. congressional briefing on Thursday that use of expulsions “in the short term is not going to make Haiti more stable.
+In fact, it’s going to make it worse,” he said.

-The official said the U.S. government would like regional conversations with countries affected by the ongoing migration in hopes of creating a collaborative approach.
+As the U.S. continues to expel Haitian migrants, the senior official said the U.S. government would like regional conversations with countries affected by the ongoing migration in hopes of creating a collaborative approach.

 The official did not elaborate on what that might entail.
 Both the Trump and Biden administrations have been talking with governments across the region on ways to discourage migration — particularly after last month’s crises in Del Rio, Texas, where thousands of Haitians massed beneath a bridge before the encampment was broken up.